-Superannuation is an area that many find perplexing, especially when intertwined with legal aspects like the Family Law Act 1975 and court hearings related to divorce or separation.
+Superannuation is an area that many find perplexing, especially when intertwined with the Family Law Act 1975 and court hearings related to divorce or separation.
 Here’s how your superannuation, often referred to as “divorce superannuation,” works post-separation:

 1. Divorce Superannuation: How It Can Be Split

-Each of your super balances are assets that need to be considered when detailing the assets and liabilities of your relationship.
-Super, like other assets you own, can be transferred between you and your partner in your property settlement, if desired.
+Each of your superannuation balances are assets that need to be considered when detailing the assets and liabilities of your relationship.
+Super, like other assets you own, can be transferred between you and your partner in your property settlement, if agreed.

-While super can be transferred between partners as part of a property settlement, it must remain invested in super.
-Transferring super means the balance of the transferring partner is reduced, while the receiving partner’s balance increases.
-However, this doesn’t convert the super into cash.
+While superannuation can be transferred between partners as part of a property settlement, it must remain invested in superannuation.
+Transferring superannuation means the balance of the transferring partner is reduced, while the receiving partner’s balance increases.
+However, this doesn’t convert the superannuation into useable cash if you are not yet retired.

 3. Accessing Superannuation Post-Divorce

-You can access your super when you satisfy certain conditions of release, such as reaching your preservation age and retiring, starting a transition to a retirement income stream, or turning 65.
+You can access your superannuation when you satisfy certain conditions of release, such as reaching your preservation age and retiring, starting a transition to a retirement income stream, or turning 65.

 4. Early Access To Divorce Superannuation

-In special circumstances, you might be able to access your super early.
+In special circumstances, you might be able to access your superannuation early.
 Common reasons include compassionate grounds or severe financial hardship.

 5. Tax Implications Of Superannuation Withdrawals After Divorce